 When you place an order, we will send you the address on our Website where you can download Stops (and the password that will enable you to gain access).
 When you try to open Stops, you will see a message indicating you need an Registration Key before you can open Stops.
 Send the automated request to us, and we will send the Registration Key.
 When we post those Operational Codes, they are good for about 3 months.
 When you get access, those codes may last a day or 3 months, depending on when you order.
 If they last only a few days, you may simply return to that page when the codes expire and get the new codes.
 The fee is $20/month.
 If you cancel your license, your access to new codes will be terminated immediately, and there will be no refund for any unused portion of the month.
 However, the codes you have installed will enable you to continue using Stops until they expire.
 Therefore, if you get new codes and then cancel, you will be able to use Stops for about 3 months after your cancellation.
 If you have cancelled, and you decide you want to use Stops again, you cannot simply reactivate your previous account.
 Instead, you will have to place a new order.

-Below, you have two selection possibilities, according to whether you have a 32-bit or 64-bit version of Excel.
+Below, you have seven selection possibilities, according to the version of Excel you have and according to whether it is a 32-bit or 64-bit version of Excel.
 Be sure to order the correct version of Stops.
 Even if you have a 64-bit Windows operating system, you may have a 32-bit version of Excel.
-The appropriate version of Stops depends on what version of Excel you have installed on your computer.
-For example, a 32-bit version of Excel cannot work with a 64-bit version of Stops.
+The appropriate version of Stops depends on what version of Excel you have installed on your computer (NOT on the version of Windows).
+A 32-bit version of Excel cannot work with a 64-bit version of Stops.
 Excel 2007 is 32-bit.
 Later versions could be either.
 If you are not sure, click on Excel Version .
-After you have selected either 32-bit or 64-bit, please indicate the version of Excel that you are using. if you are a Mac user and you have verified that you can open and use Stops, indicate the version that is closest to the one you are using.
+Please indicate the version of Excel that you are using. if you are a Mac user and you have verified that you can open and use Stops, indicate the version that is closest to the one you are using.
 Do not order if you have Excel 2003 or an earlier version.

 When you download Stops, you will probably get a message as follows.
 "The publisher could not be verified.
 Are you sure you want to run this?"
 There are companies that charge a fee for guaranteeing that a company is who they say they are.
 Such guarantees do not guarantee freedom from malware.
 StockDisciplines is the creator or Stops and you are downloading Stops from StockDisciplines.
 That should be sufficient.
 No other Website is authorized to make Stops available.
 It is our product and we want to be the ones who service those who use Stops.
 If you are concerned about viruses, scan the program.
 There are no viruses.
 We do not think it should be necessary to pay some other company to testify to our honesty.